LambdaTest/documentation/docs/screen-reader-on-real-devices-app.md

 **Step 2:** Select your required device and upload your application and click on Start button.

-**Step 3:** Click on the screen reader option from toolbar and use toggle to enable and diable talkBack feature on your device.
+**Step 3:** Click on the screen reader option from toolbar and use toggle to enable and disable talkBack feature on your device.

 <img loading="lazy" src={require('../assets/images/real-device-app-testing/talkback.png').default} className="doc_img"/>